woudsma/woudsma.github.io/source/_posts/how-we-reduced-our-re-renders-by-80-with-react-redux-and-custom-context.md

  */
 export const useFormActions = () => {
   /**
-   * use useDispatch and useFormDispatch to be able to
+   * Use useDispatch and useFormDispatch to be able to
    * dispatch actions to both the form store and the global store.
    */
   const dispatch = useDispatch();